 a.
-Capital commitments:
+Capital communents.

 2018 2017

-Estimated capital expenditure contracted for at the reporting date but not provided for:

-Property, plant and equipment 113,961 75,662
+Estimated capital expenditure contracted for at the reporting date but not provided for: Property, plant and equipment 113,961 75,662

 b.
 Operating lease commitments:

 The Group leases land under non-cancellable operating leases.
-The leases have varying terms, escalation clauses and renewal rights.
-On renewal, the terms of the leases are renegotiated.
+The leas and renewal rights.
+On renewal, the terms of the leases are renegotiated. es have varying ter ms, escalation claus